redhat-openstack/website/source/contribute/index.html.md

 * **#rdo**: Any general conversation about RDO, including developer issues and user questions. ([Transcripts.](http://eavesdrop.openstack.org/irclogs/%23rdo/))

-* **#tripleo**: Discussion specifically of TripleO.
-This tends to be fairly technical. ([Transcripts.](http://eavesdrop.openstack.org/irclogs/%23tripleo/))

 * **#openstack**: Remember that RDO is just a small part of a larger community.
 Questions about OpenStack in general, not specifically about RDO, should go to the upstream channel. ([Transcripts.](http://eavesdrop.openstack.org/irclogs/%23openstack/))

 Come chat in real-time with the CentOS Cloud SIG  on **IRC** on the [Libera Chat](http://libera.chat) server:

-* **#centos-devel**: If you have questions about the CentOS [Cloud Special Interest Group (SIG)](https://wiki.centos.org/SpecialInterestGroup/Cloud) and the parts of the RDO  infrastructure that run in the CentOS Community Build System (cbs), this is where you're most likely to get answers.
+* **#centos-cloud**: If you have questions about the CentOS [Cloud Special Interest Group (SIG)](https://wiki.centos.org/SpecialInterestGroup/Cloud) and the parts of the RDO infrastructure that run in the CentOS Community Build System (cbs), this is where you're most likely to get answers.
+* **#centos-devel**: If you have questions about the CentOS Project

 ### IRC meetings